How do I apply for Universal Credit?

 Your Universal Credit could be reduced if you do not carry out the tasks in your Claimant Commitment.
 This is called a sanction.

-The length of sanction depends on:
+The length of the sanction depends on:

-- The activity you failed to complete and
+- the activity you failed to complete and

-- The number of times you didn’t complete it.
+- the number of times you didn’t complete it

 There are four levels.
 Each reduces your Universal Credit for a different period of time:

-- High: at least 91 days
+- high: at least 91 days

-- Medium: at least 28 days
+- medium: at least 28 days

-- Low: at least seven days
+- low: at least seven days

-- Lowest: until the task that was not carried out is completed
+- lowest: until the task that was not carried out is completed

 More than one sanction can be applied at the same time.
 A second or third sanction will start when your current sanction ends.
 It will increase the length of time your Universal Credit is reduced but not the amount of money you lose each month.